 Who Lives Here

-This is the webhome of Diana Friedman, writer, not to be confused with Diana Friedman, author of Sitcom Style or Diana Friedman, Texas Divorce Lawyer, or Diana Friedman, recent graduate of Brown University, or Diana Friedman, activist from the same town as me, or Diana Friedman, 4H professional extraordinaire, or Diana Friedman, reviewer of thrash metal concerts, or all of the other Diana Friedmans being born and named this very moment and with whom we will all eventually have to share valuable Google real estate.
+This is the webhome of Diana Friedman, writer, not to be confused with Diana Friedman, author of Sitcom Style or Diana Friedman, Texas Divorce Lawyer, or Diana Friedman, recent graduate of Brown University, or Diana Friedman, activist from the same town as me, or Diana Friedman, 4H professional extraordinaire, or Diana Friedman, reviewer of thrash metal concerts, or all of the other Diana Friedmans being born and named this very moment and with whom the rest of us Diana Friedmans will all eventually have to share valuable Google real estate.

 So what exactly does this Diana Friedman do?

 First and foremost, she writes: Short stories, essays, articles and one novel, All That You Can Leave Behind, a contemporary tale of desire, dislocation and U2 infatuation.
-With any luck it will be out in the world in the not-too-too distant future.
-A chapter excerpt is now available here and from Defying Gravity, an anthology of writings from Washington DC women.
+A chapter excerpt is available here and from Defying Gravity, an anthology of writings from Washington DC women.

-Diana's stories and articles have found homes in various places including the Baltimore Sun, Newsweek, Flyway:Journal of Writing and Environment, Whole Earth Review, Bethesda Magazine, Ithaca Women’s Anthology, the Legendary, Sport Literate, and Stone Highway Review, among others .
+Diana's stories and articles have found homes in various places including the Baltimore Sun, Newsweek, Flyway:Journal of Writing and Environment, Whole Earth Review, Bethesda Magazine, Ithaca Women’s Anthology, the Legendary, Sport Literate, Animal: A Beast of a Literary Magazine, and Stone Highway Review, among others.

-Rookie League selected for reprint in forthcoming anthology For the Love of Baseball, alongside notables such as George Plimpton, Frank DeFord and Yogi Berra (!)
+Rookie League selected for reprint in For the Love of Baseball, alongside notables such as George Plimpton, Frank DeFord and Yogi Berra (!)
 Edited by Lee Gutkind and Andrew Blauner.
-Spring, 2014
+Available now from Amazon.

 Alexander Patterson Cappon Fiction Prize